Datamine-Crypto/realtime-decentralized-dashboard/helpArticles/dashboard/mintFluxTokens.md

 For optimal efficiency, consider minting your tokens when:

 1. You have achieved the 3x time bonus (typically 28 days after starting a validator).
-2. Before minting, ensure you have the 10x burn multiplier.
+2. Before minting, ensure you have the 10x burn multiplier, which is achieved by utilizing the secondary function of money (burning for yield).
 If not, consider acquiring and burning FLUX/ArbiFLUX to reach this bonus.

 Remember, all bonuses are calculated at the time of minting tokens.